 US judge blocks Kennedy’s efforts to overhaul US vaccine policy

 “HHS looks forward to this judge’s decision being overturned just like his other attempts to keep the Trump administration from governing,” HHS Spokesman Andrew Nixon said in a statement.
-Murphy, a Biden appointee, in March blocked the Trump administration from deporting immigrants to countries that were not their nations of origin.
+Murphy, a Biden appointee, in March blocked the Trump administration from initially deporting immigrants to countries that were not their nations of origin.
+On Monday, the US Court of Appeals blocked that ruling.

-The judge also ruled that Kennedy’s decision last June to fire all 17 members of the CDC’s Advisory Committee on Immunization Practices and replace them with his handpicked members was in violation of federal law.
+Murphy also ruled that Kennedy’s decision last June to fire all 17 members of the CDC’s Advisory Committee on Immunization Practices and replace them with his handpicked members was in violation of federal procedures.

 The reconstituted committee had been scheduled to meet this week, but an HHS official told CNN the meeting will be postponed.